 “Oh, I can think of a few things.”
 I said, turning my head towards the aptly named Clo’s Things.

 “Head of the clothing shop.
 Come out.”
 I ordered.

-“Silence.”
+“Shut up.”
 I told their lord.
 “You there…Clo.”

 The owner of the shop grinned nervously.
 “Well I guess this is the part where you eat me.”

 “Blech!
 Don’t make me vomit.
 We’re here to discuss compensation.”

 He nodded.
 “Of course, red lord.
 You are truly a divine being and must be treated in accordance with your divinity.”